You Light Up My Life (Johnny Mathis album): Reception

 When the album came out, Billboard predicted, "This should be Mathis's biggest release in years," and that his "vocals are characteristically effortless as he glides over the big orchestral arrangements by Gene Page."
 They also like the variety of genres covered.
 "The diversity of the material challenges him as a singer to make this one of his most well-balanced and fully satisfying albums."

+Record World notes "The Mathis formula sounds as redoubtable as ever with his smooth interpretations of chart hits like the title song, "Emotion" and "How Deep Is Your Love."